Top Ten Greatest Philosophical Questions of All Time

 But that's not really what we mean.
 It’s fine to say it’s obviously wrong to lie, cheat, steal, or commit murder – not many would disagree with you – but such an answer is hopelessly academic.
 The real question is, what counts as lying, cheating, stealing, or murder?
 And how would I know that?

 After all, it's obvious that people – good, honest, hard-working people, both in your country and abroad – have genuine disagreements about what is right and wrong in any particular instance.
 That one person thinks the right answer is just plain obvious proves nothing if many others disagree.
 By definition, it must not be so obvious.
 And majority opinion is no sure guide.
-At various times, the majority have supported slavery, anti-semitism, apartheid, and so on.
+At various times, the majority have supported slavery, anti-semitism, apartheid, the divine right of kings, human sacrifice, witch-burning, and so on.
 How would we know what is right?

 In Deuteronomy for example, God says the punishment for pre-marital sex should be death by stoning: